 ETIAS for Denmark

-UK citizens will soon be required to apply online for the ETIAS to visit Denmark or other Schengen Area states.
 The European Travel Information and Authorisation System (ETIAS) will increase border security and keep track of foreign citizens entering and exiting Schengen member states.

 Denmark entry requirements from the UK

-Currently, citizens of the UK are allowed to enter Denmark without the need for a visa or any additional travel documentation.
-The only requirement for these travellers, including British nationals, is to possess a passport valid for at least six months starting from the date of entry into Denmark.
+Currently, citizens of the UK are allowed to enter Denmark without a visa or additional travel documentation.
+The only requirement for British nationals, is to possess a passport valid for at least 3 months after their date of departure from the Schengen zone.

 When will ETIAS be necessary to travel from the UK to Denmark?

-The ETIAS will be necessary to travel to the UK from Denmark from plugin:content-inject.
-Until the official launch date, British travellers can still visit Denmark freely as long as they meet Europe entry requirements for UK citizens.
-With the ETIAS, British citizens will be able to spend up to 90 days every 180 days in Denmark.
-They may travel for tourism, leisure, business, transit, or short-term study.
+The ETIAS will be necessary to travel to the UK from Denmark from 2026.
+Until the official launch date, British nationals can enter Denmark, without the electronic authorisation, as long as they meet Europe entry requirements for UK citizens.

 How to apply for ETIAS Denmark?